wefindx/asterisk/README.md

 ## Examples

 When instantiating an item from schema, by default, the ``.fact=False``, and the instances are prepended with asterisk ``*``, meaning that it is something hypothesized, not really existing.
-If the thing that you are instantiating actually exists in real life (e.g., a specific human, a specific loan), pass the ``.fact=True`` (and you can also add attribute such as ``Lithuania's republic passport ID``, or ``Bondora loan ID``, or the ``ID in ANY OTHER DATABASE``. to provide actual reference to identify with real thing.)
+If the thing that you are instantiating actually exists in real life (e.g., a specific human, a specific loan), pass the ``.fact=True`` (and you can also add attribute such as ``Lithuania's republic passport ID``, or ``Bondora loan ID``, or the ``ID in ANY OTHER DATABASE`` to provide actual reference to identify with real thing.)
 The real things are prepended with dot ``.`` rather than asterisk.

 You can define a goal as a set of assets within an output of a step, part of plan.
 At the moment. the .Plan does not yet work, but you can already instantiate lists like: